""

 First year | Spring 1

-East Asian philosophy of education: Buddhism.
-(INT008M)
+East Asian philosophy of education, educational theory, and pedagogy B: Buddhism (INT008M)

 Free elective course within the programme